 4. Run at a high altitude.
 Training at 8,000 feet or higher forces your body to work much harder by reducing your supply of oxygen.

-Over time, your body will adjust, increasing the number of red blood cells and moving oxygen more efficiently.
+Over time with altitude training for runners, your body will adjust, increasing the number of red blood cells and moving oxygen more efficiently.
 If nearby mountains aren’t your landscape, look for a gym with a hypoxic chamber to simulate the altitude.
 Or invest in an elevation mask to restrict airflow.

 How to Keep Your Lungs Super Healthy